simply-savory/simply-savory.github.io/index.md

     <p>In order to begin using the application you will need to <a href="https://www.meteor.com/install"> install Meteor </a></p>
   </li>
   <li>
-    <p>Next, you will need to <a href="https://github.com/manoastudyhub/code-directory">download</a> a copy of Manoa Study Hub.
+    <p>Next, you will need to <a href="https://github.com/simply-savory/simply-savory">download</a> a copy of Simply Savory to your local machine.
-You should note that you may need to request permission from the authors in order to access the repo.</p>
+You may need to request permission from the authors in order to access the repo.</p>
   </li>
-  <li>Then, in the command prompt you will need to cd into the app directory (within the code-directory file) and install the Meteor library as follows:
+  <li>Then, using a terminal or the command prompt you will need to navigate into the /app directory and install the Meteor library as follows:
     <p>
    <code> meteor npm install </code>
  </p>